NCERT Solutions for Class 12 Biology Chapter 2 (Human Reproduction) – Free PDF Download

 Answer:

-Male accessory ducts include vasa efferentia, and epididymis. vas deferens and rete testis.
+Male accessory ducts include the vasa efferentia and epididymis.
+Vas deferens and rete testis.
 They transport and temporarily store spermatozoa.
-Male accessory glands include the seminal vesicle, bulbourethral gland and prostate gland.
+Male accessory glands include the seminal vesicle, bulbourethral gland, and prostate gland.
 These glands secrete fluids that lubricate the female reproductive system and sperm.

 Answer:

 The process of the formation of mature female gametes is called oogenesis.
 It starts during the embryonic development stage when millions of oogonia (gamete mother cells) are formed in each fetal ovary.
-The gamete mother cells start division and enter into prophase-I of meiotic division and get temporally arrested.
+The gamete mother cells start division and enter into prophase I of meiotic division and get temporarily arrested.
 At this stage, they are called primary oocytes.
-Each primary oocyte is surrounded by a layer of granulosa cells, which is called the primary follicle The primary follicle gets surrounded by more layers of granulosa cells called secondary follicles that transform into the tertiary follicle that contains a fluid-filled cavity called an antrum.
-The tertiary follicles further change into the mature follicle called Graffian follicle which rapture to release secondary oocytes (ovum) from the ovary by the process of ovulation.
+Each primary oocyte is surrounded by a layer of granulosa cells, which is called the primary follicle.
+The primary follicle gets surrounded by more layers of granulosa cells called secondary follicles that transform into the tertiary follicle that contains a fluid-filled cavity called an antrum.
+The tertiary follicles further change into the mature follicle called the Graafian follicle, which ruptures to release secondary oocytes (ovum) from the ovary by the process of ovulation.

 oogenesis